Benefits of Full Mouth Dental Implants and Dentures

-The process of getting Interim or Final dentures takes anywhere from two to six weeks, a final denture consists of several appointments after the initial diagnosis, the dentist will take Impressions and measurements of your drawing create models to determine the appliances shape and position. dentures color shape and fit will be assessed during multiple try an appointment before the final appliances cast after you receive the final dentures, the dentist or prosthodontist will make any adjustments as necessary
+The process of getting Interim or Final dentures takes anywhere from two to six weeks.
+A final denture consists of several appointments after the initial diagnosis.
+The dentist will take Impressions and measurements of your drawing, create models to determine the appliances shape and position.
+The dentures color, shape and fit will be assessed during multiple appointments before the final appliances are cast.
+After you receive the final dentures, the dentist or prosthodontist will make any adjustments as necessary.

 What should I expect?

-Your new dentures may feel awkward and loose for a few weeks as your cheek and tongue muscles learn to keep them in place your speech may be temporary temporarily affected in saliva flow me increase for a short time it’s also normal to experience some minor irritation and soreness as your mouth becomes accustomed to dentures these problems should set aside if they persist talk to your dentist
+Your new dentures may feel awkward and loose for a few weeks as your cheek and tongue muscles learn to keep them in place.
+Your speech may be temporary temporarily affected.
+Some patients report an increase in saliva flow for a short time.
+It’s also normal to experience some minor irritation and soreness as your mouth becomes accustomed to dentures.
+If these problems persist, discuss them with your dentist.

 How long should I wear them?

-Your dentist will provide you with instructions regarding how long to wear your dentures and when to remove them you may also be asked to wear them all the time including during sleep for the first several days to identify areas that need adjustment under normal circumstances, however, it is likely that you remove them at night
+Your dentist will provide you with instructions regarding how long to wear your dentures and when to remove them.
+You may also be asked to wear them all the time including during sleep for the first several days to identify areas that need adjustment.
+Under normal circumstances, however, it is likely that you will remove them at night.

 How do I care for my dentures?